helping people, animals, and deathcare communities to embolden the threshold between this plane of existence and the mystery of death,

 -

-A death doula provides non-medical, holistic support to individuals and families navigating end of life transitions.
-We offer collections of care that include: end of life planning and support visits, funeral guidance support, help with legacy planning, and plant medicine companionship.
+A death doula provides non-medical, holistic support to individuals and families navigating the transitional thresholds.
+We offer collections of care that include: threshold preparation and support visits, funeral guidance support, help with legacy planning, and plant medicine companionship.
 We facilitate difficult conversations and create meaningful rituals.
-Think of us as compassionate companions who help you prepare for death with dignity, authenticity, and intention.
+Think of us as tender companions who help you prepare for death with dignity, authenticity, and intention.

 -